How IoT brings intelligence to the edge

 Combining core Nutanix solutions with a streamlined approach, Xi IoT supposedly eliminates complexity, accelerates the speed of deployment and elevates developers to focus on the business logic powering IoT applications and services.

-In 2017, three billion enterprise Internet of Things (IoT) edge devices generated up to 30 times more data (256 ZB) than the 30+ million nodes across public and private cloud data centres.
+In 2017, three billion enterprise Internet of Things (IoT) edge devices generated up to 30 times more data (256 ZB) than the 30+ million nodes across public and private cloud data centers.

 But the current IoT model, in which the massive amounts of data on edge devices is sent back to a centralised cloud for processing, has severely limited the ability of customers to make real-time, actionable decisions from intelligence gained at the edge.